UiPath Inc.'s (PATH) Stock: A Week-by-Week Analysis - News Heater

 Sponsored

-The average price suggested by analysts for PATH is $19.69, which is $0.45 above the current market price.
-The public float for PATH is 430.58M, and currently, shorts hold a 10.40% of that float.
-The average trading volume for PATH on September 08, 2023 was 8.07M shares.
+The average price estimated by analysts for PATH is $19.69, which is $0.42 above than the current price.
+The public float for PATH is 428.15M, and at present, short sellers hold a 10.46% of that float.
+The average trading volume of PATH on September 12, 2023 was 8.21M shares.

 PATH) stock’s latest price update

-The stock price of UiPath Inc. (NYSE: PATH) has surged by 0.31 when compared to previous closing price of 18.08, but the company has seen a 14.71% gain in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-09-08 that UiPath reported a stellar second quarter.
-Is PATH stock a buy now?
+UiPath Inc. (NYSE: PATH)’s stock price has increased by 3.79 compared to its previous closing price of 18.48.
+However, the company has seen a 20.70% increase in its stock price over the last five trading sessions.
+MarketBeat reported 2023-09-11 that The earnings action has quieted down, but the analysts’ activity remains hot.
+The activity in the 1st week of September is driven by a handful of small tech names with 1 thing in common: exposure to the blossoming AI-powered client-service industry.

 Analysts’ Opinion of PATH